joepalermo/joepalermo.github.io/_posts/2020-12-19-book-review-what-is-thought.md

 “The situation we have is in fact parallel to that facing Schrodinger: the mind is complex because it is the outcome of evolution.
 Evolution has build thought processes that act unlike the standard algorithms understood by computer scientists.
 To understand the mind we need to understand these thought processes, and the evolutionary process that produced them at a computational level.” pg.
 2

-Having read Baum’s book I can no longer discount the importance to an AI researcher of understanding evolution.
+Having read Baum’s book I’ve been awakened to the notion that understanding evolution in detail can potentially be helpful to the AI researcher.
 Knowing what was required for evolution to discover how to build intelligent systems can potentially give us clues about the path ahead in AI.
 However this is not just a book about evolution, and Baum digs into results from a wide array of disciplines to shed light on the problem.

 In this review I will touch upon the key ideas and takeaways that most excite me.

 ***

-## The Core Theme
+The Core Theme

 “There is an underlying theme to almost everything this book says, which can be expressed in a single summary sentence.
 Here it is.
 Semantics is equivalent to capturing and exploiting the compact structure of the world, and thought is all about semantics.” pg.
 3